List of Coronation Street characters introduced in 1971

 Coronation Street is a British soap opera, initially produced by Granada Television.
 Created by writer Tony Warren, Coronation Street first broadcast on ITV on 9 December 1960.
 The following is a list of characters introduced in the show's twelfth year, by order of first appearance.

 Ivy Tilsley

-Ivy Joan Tilsley (née Nelson; previously Brennan) was played by Lynne Perrie.
+Ivy Joan Tilsley (also Nelson and Brennan) was played by Lynne Perrie.
 She was originally credited as Ivy Tyldesley.
 Ivy worked as a machinist at Mike Baldwin's (Johnny Briggs) factory, and was elevated to supervisor.
 Her best friend was Vera Duckworth (Liz Dawn).
 In the 1975 episode where the factory was burnt down, Ivy mentions that she is childless and her husband's name is "Jack"; before that, her husband was called "Wilf Tyldesley", and before that "Arthur".
 Jack himself made two appearances in 1975.
 By the time she became a street resident and a more regular character, her husband was named "Bert" and they had an adult son, Brian (Christopher Quinten).
 Ivy's storylines have included her feud with daughter-in-law Gail Tilsley (Helen Worth), losing her husband and son and her relationship with Don Brennan (Geoffrey Hinsliff).